xdevl/node-apk/README.md

 ```shell
 npm install node-apk
 ```
-Please note this library is still in its early stage of development and a fair amount of things are therefore subject to change in the future.
-If you want to be warned of any future breaking changes we highly recomend the use of typescript for which this library has full typing support.
+The use of typescript is highly recommended for which this library has full typing support.

 ## Usage
-Import the Apk class and instanciate it passing your APK's file path
+Import the Apk class and instantiate it passing your APK's file path
 ```javascript
 import {Apk} from "node-apk";
 const apk = new Apk("yourapplication.apk");